 Biology courses for transfer must be taken within the last 10 years;

 Chemistry courses must be taken within the last 10 years.

-General Education courses are taken at Union County College - Cranford, Elizabeth or Plainfield campuses.
+General Education courses are taken at Union College of Union County NJ - Cranford, Elizabeth or Plainfield campuses.
 Nursing courses are taught at JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools' campus and various other clinical sites and affiliations.